zendesk/app_scaffold/README.md

 The spec directory is where all your tests and test helpers live.
 Tests are not required to submit/upload your app to Zendesk and your test files are not included in your app's package, however it is good practice to write tests to document functionality and prevent bugs.

 #### src
 The src directory is where your raw source code lives.
 The App Scaffold includes different directories for JavaScript, stylesheets, templates and translations.
-This is where most of your additions will be (and spec, of course!).
+Most of your additions will be in here (and spec, of course!).

 #### .eslintrc
 .eslintrc is a configuration file for [ESLint](http://eslint.org).
 ESLint is a linting utility for JavaScript.
 For more information on how to configure ESLint see [Configuring ESLint](http://eslint.org/docs/user-guide/configuring).